 Concluding Tips on Tattoo Care

-In the end, one wants to protect their tattoo from the sun and avoid using Neosporin on a tattoo.
-The best products to use on a tattoo is Tattoo Goo or Coconut oil.
+In the end, you want to protect your tattoo from the sun and avoid using Neosporin on it.
+The best products to use on a tattoo are probably Tattoo Goo and coconut oil (try Viva Naturals).
 Other alternatives are Aquaphor, Vitamin A or D, or Bepanthen.
-It’s best to use these twice a day, as one doesn’t want the tattoo to be perpetually saturated, but one does want it to be moisturized with time.
+It’s best to use these twice a day, as you don’t want the tattoo to be perpetually saturated, but you do want it to be moisturized with time.

-One also wants to allow oxygen to get to the tattoo, so it’s best to avoid petroleum products that could create a thick, hard-to-remove barrier.
-IT’s also essential to remember that with tattoo care, less product is more, as over-saturation could lead to bleeding of the ink as the color rises to the surfaces and washes off.
+You also want to allow oxygen to get to the tattoo, so it’s best to avoid petroleum products that could create a thick, hard-to-remove barrier.
+It’s also essential to remember that with tattoo care, less product is more, as over-saturation could lead to bleeding of the ink as the color rises to the surfaces and washes off.